TPAStream/stream-connect-js-sdk/README.md

 ## Change Log
+### v0.6.8
+    * Adds in webview delegation init option.
+This allows an implementor to handle the final part of redirection themselves.
+    * Adds in forceEndStep init option.
 ### v0.6.7
     * Open a new payer window when entering credentials for a patient access api.
 ### v0.6.4